Leave Encashment After Resignation: How Does It Work with 180 Days Balance?

 Min Bahadur Chhetry

-Please clarify about leave encashment rule after resignation or termination from Limited company.
-Leave Balance 180 days in 9 years job.
+Please clarify the leave encashment rule after resignation or termination from a Limited company.
+The leave balance is 180 days in 9 years on the job.

 Kumaran Praveen